kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 local-first access control.
 Same shape: write the intent down precisely, then prove an implementation matches.

-It is a useful background fact that none of these are RDT-specific.
+None of these are RDT-specific.
 Each is a different domain (rich-text, spreadsheets, group membership, access control) where the merges are easy and the intent is hard.
 SPOTs, oracles, and the multi-modal Lean stack are all reactions to the same shift in where the difficulty lives.

 ## The past three weeks